An abstract Gronwall inequality on a Banach lattice: A non-Fredholm example: strong maximum principle for

 \section{A non-Fredholm example: strong maximum principle for $-\Delta$}

-In this section, we shall attempt to connect a well-known maximum principle for elliptic operators with the Gronwall inequality.
+In this section, we shall attempt to connect the Gronwall inequality with the well-known maximum principle for elliptic operators.
 For simplicity, our study is restricted to a simple equation in a smooth domain, although much more general results can be obtained.

 Let $\Omega\subset\R^n$ be a smooth bounded domain and consider $X:=C(\overline \Omega)$ with the standard uniform norm.
 Set

 where the domain $D$ shall be taken as the set of those functions $x\in C^{1}(\overline\Omega)$ such that $\Delta x$ exists and can be extended continuously to $\overline\Omega$, The kernel of $L$ is the subspace of $D$ of those functions that are harmonic in $\Omega$.
 Let us consider the closed subspace of those functions that vanish on the boundary, namely